Management Plan - please tell us what you think

-We undertook community consultation in February 2019, supported by the Forestry Commission Scotland and advised by our friends from Abriachan Woods Trust.
-You can find the full report [here] and in summary:
+- Earlier consultation work: We first undertook community consultation in February 2019, supported by the Forestry Commission Scotland and advised by our friends from Abriachan Woods Trust.
+You can find the full report here.
+In summary:

 - Nearly 200 people were involved in our consultation exercise overall.
 We had around 80 people at our “drop-in” event and more than 50 online surveys were completed.
 We also had pupils that were involved in through events at local schools, at the Scouts and adults at the local Rotary Club.